MikeMalazarte/MikeMalazarte/README.md

 ## Hi there 👋

-You can call me Mike, and I'm a computer engineer graduate at TIP Manila and interested in all things JavaScript and WebDev.
+You can call me Mike, and I'm a computer engineer graduate at TIP Manila and interested in all things Computer Networking and CyberSec.

 - 🔭 I’m currently working on personal projects such as website development that will enhance my coding skills.
 - 🌱 I’m currently learning React and broading my knowledge into JavaScipt.